access-ci-org/ipf/docs/drafts/configure-workflows-generic.md

 - `--amqp_username`
 - `--amqp_password`
   - If not using certificates to authenticate, use these to specify username and password

-- `--pip`
-  - IPF was installed using “pip install”

 For a full list of command line options, please try
 ```